Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

 3. Translated rows in the __Name__ and __Profession__ columns from __Swedish language__ to __English language__ for a better understanding of the table data (did this in excel with the help of a language translation site because of the volume of data rows) .
 4. Translated all the rows of the __Gender__ and __Assembly__ columns from __Swedish language__ to __English language__ for a better understanding of the table data.
 5. Added a new column __"Age_Band"__ from the __"Age"__ column to enable me group the victims into __age brackets__ using the "Update" and "Set query".
-6. Added another column __"Day"__ from the __"Date_of_Death"__ column to display days of the week (sunday - saturday) using the "Update" and "Set query".
+6. Added another column __"Day"__ from the __"Date_of_Death"__ column to display days of the week (sunday - saturday) using the "Update" and "Set query" in SQL.
 7. Re-ordered all the columns in the table accordingly.

-8. You can take a look at the raw data and the sql query screenshot below:
+You can take a look at the raw data and the sql query screenshot below:
 <br />

 Raw Data Screencshot                                                               |